ekupaskibas18/ekupaskibas18.github.io/blogs/sonnets/2023-11-12-elusive-one.md

 tags: [poetry, sonnet, 11-syllables, aabb-ccdd-eeff-gg]
 ---

+## Elusive One

-When in God's time I with you be introduced,<br/>
+When in God's time I with you be introduced,
-I'll urge perfection for such a perfect muse.<br/>
+I'll urge perfection for such a perfect muse.
-I'll cherry-pick the sweetest words, by fair chance<br/>
+I'll cherry-pick the sweetest words, by fair chance,
-Align our first talk in sweet deliverance.<br/>
+Align our first talk in sweet deliverance.
-Yet I fear to try too much and please you none,<br/>
+Yet I fear to try too much and please you none,
-And be lost forever, my elusive one.<br/>
+And be lost forever, my elusive one.
-Or in regret be drowned of what might have been<br/>
+Or in regret be drowned of what might have been,
-That I spent the idle night, much into thinking.<br/>
+That I spent the idle night, much into thinking.
-And unto my excitements, my senses wake,<br/>
+And unto my excitements, my senses wake,
-Out of overmuch preparations to make<br/>
+Out of overmuch preparations to make.
-Than be well-rested, had gotten weary instead<br/>
+Than be well-rested, had gotten weary instead,
-Rehearsing sweet thoughts bubbling over my head.<br/>
+Rehearsing sweet thoughts bubbling over my head.
-&nbsp;&nbsp;&nbsp;&nbsp; *But doubt this may and never bound to happen,*<br/>
+&nbsp;&nbsp; *But doubt this may and never bound to happen,*
-&nbsp;&nbsp;&nbsp;&nbsp; *That I tire depend wishing things to Heaven.*<br/>
+&nbsp;&nbsp; *That I tire depend wishing things to Heaven.*

+<footer>— **Randell Tuazon**, *100 Love Sonnets*</footer>